Snowflake

 For a list of the required Snowpipe access privileges, see the Snowflake documentation.

-For more information about defining a role for the destination, see Define a Role.
+For more information, see Define a Role.

 MERGE Prerequisites